Zander-Snow-Sigma/personal_sale_tracker/dashboard/README.md

 In order to run the Dashboard locally : `streamlit run app.py`.

+As a user, in order to log in please use the **email address you subscribed to a product with**.\
+Your password will be: `userPassword`

 In order to run the Dashboard on the cloud please follow the setup instructions when creating an ECR, run the ECS task and then use the public IP address with :8501 (default streamlit port) at the end for the Dashboard to run on the cloud.

 ## 🗂️ Files